PowerDNS/pdns/CODING_GUIDELINES.md

 auto& firstElement = buffer[0];
 ```

-It is immediately obvious that computing the actual number of elements is error-prone, as `sizeof()` does not return the number of elements but the total memory space used by the array.
+It is immediately obvious that computing the actual number of elements is error-prone, because `sizeof()` does not return the number of elements but the total memory space used by the array.
 Another obvious issue is that accesses to the array are not bound-checked.
-These are not the only drawbacks of these arrays, but are bad enough already to justify getting rid of them.
+These are not the only drawbacks of C-style arrays, but are bad enough already to justify getting rid of them.

 The modern C++ way is to use `std::array`s: